cabforum/servercert/docs/BR.md

 CAs are encouraged to contribute to open-source linting projects, such as by:

-- creating new or improving existing lints
+- creating new or improving existing lints,
-- reporting Requirements that are not covered by existing lints ("unlintable issues"),
+- reporting Requirements that are not covered by existing lints ("unlinted issues"),
-- updating documentation (e.g., lint inventories), and
+- updating documentation of existing lints, and
-- generating test certificates.
+- generating test certificates for positive/negative tests of specific lints.

 #### 4.3.1.3 Linting of issued Certificates

-CAs MAY use a Linting process to test each issued Certificates.
+CAs MAY use a Linting process to test each issued Certificate.

 CAs SHOULD use a Linting process to test the technical accuracy of already issued Certificates against the sample set described in [section 8.7](#87-self-audits).

 #### 4.3.1.4 Updates of Linting software

-If a CA uses third party developed software for Linting, it SHOULD monitor for updated versions of that software and plan for updates no later than three (3) months from the release of the update.
+If a CA uses Linting software developed by third parties, it SHOULD monitor for updated versions of that software and plan for updates no later than three (3) months from the release of the update.

-The CA MAY perform Linting on the corpus of its non-expired, non-revoked Subscriber Certificates whenever it updates the Linting software.
+The CA MAY perform Linting on the corpus of its unexpired, un-revoked Subscriber Certificates whenever it updates the Linting software.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate